json-api/json-api/_format/1.1/index.md

 [RFC 6906](https://tools.ietf.org/html/rfc6906) covers the nature of profile
 identification:

-> Profiles are identified by URI.
-However, as is the case with, for example, XML namespace URIs, the URI in this case only serves as an identifier, meaning that the presence of a specific URI has to be sufficient for a client to assert that a resource representation conforms to a profile.
-Thus, clients SHOULD treat profile URIs as identifiers and not as links.
+> Profiles are identified by URI...
+The presence of a specific URI has to be sufficient for a client to assert that a resource representation conforms to a profile [regardless of any content that may or may not be available at that URI].

-However, to aid human understanding, profile URIs **SHOULD** return documentation of the profile.
+However, to aid human understanding, visiting a profile's URI **SHOULD** return documentation of the profile.

-The following example profile reserves a `timestamps` member in the `meta` object of every resource:
+The following example profile reserves a `timestamps` member in the `meta` object of every resource object:

 <a id="profiles-timestamp-profile"></a>
 ```text